Garthorne Road Nature Reserve Bat Walk

 NB Please wear sensible shoes/outerwear for the weather and walking in the reserve after dark.
 Please arrive on time as the gates are closed for security purposes.

-Please note: Whilst we understand that plans can change at short notice, this event attracts a lot of people and we always have a waiting list.
-If you are no longer able to attend, please let us know as soon as you can so that we can offer the place to someone else.
+Please note: We understand that plans can change at short notice.
+However, this event attracts a lot of people.
+We always have a waiting list.
+If you are no longer able to attend, please let us know immediately.
+We can then offer the place to someone else.

 Garthorne Road Spring Open Day